KDE/digikam-doc/image_editor/decorate_tools.rst

 Apply Texture
 -------------

-The digiKam **Apply Texture** is a tool for applying decorative textures to an image.
+The digiKam **Apply Texture** tool applies decorative textures to an image.

 By adding texture to your image, whether color or black and white, you can make it look like an oil painting on canvas, an Old Masters etching, a Pop Art portrait composed of enlarged half-tone dots, or even a mural on a brick wall.
-The :menuselection:`Decorate --> Apply Texture` menu entry from Image Editor can be used for that.
+The tool can be run from the Image Editor menu item: :menuselection:`Decorate --> Apply Texture`.

 .. figure:: images/editor_texture.webp
     :alt: